FAQs

 -

 I generally make stock rings in sizes 6-9 because they are the most common sizes, but I can either size or remake most pieces in any size.
-If a ring is ordered in a drastically different size (more than 2 sizes in either direction) than the one in stock, it may need to be remade and scaled up or down to suit the scale of the ring size.
+If a ring is ordered in a drastically different size (more than 2 sizes in either direction) than the one in stock, it may need to be remade and scaled up or down to suit the scale of the ring size (which I am happy to do).

 Contact me to discuss ring sizing.